Understanding FCoE Transit Switch Functionality

 Encapsulated FCoE traffic flows through the transit switch to the FCoE ports on the FC switch.
 The FC switch removes the Ethernet encapsulation from the FCoE frames to restore the native FC frames.
 Native FC traffic travels out native FC ports to storage devices in the FC SAN.

 Native FC traffic from storage devices flows to the FC switch FC ports, and the FC switch encapsulates that traffic in Ethernet as FCoE traffic.
 The FCoE traffic flows through the transit switch to the appropriate FCoE device.

-The FC switch and FC fabric apply appropriate zoning checks on traffic to and from each ENode and provide FC services (for example, name server, fabric login server, or event server).
+The FC switch and FC fabric apply appropriate zoning checks on traffic to and from each FCoE node and provide FC services (for example, name server, fabric login server, or event server).

-Transit switches do not have to be FCoE access edge switches.
+Transit switches don’t need to be FCoE access edge switches.
 Transit switches can be intermediate switches between a transit switch at the FCoE access edge and the FC switch.
-In this case, intermediate transit switches do not need to perform FIP snooping because only the access edge transit switch needs to filter traffic between the FCoE device and the FC network.
-Once that traffic has been processed by the FIP snooping filters, it does not need to be filtered again.
+In this case, intermediate transit switches don’t need to perform FIP snooping because only the access edge transit switch needs to filter traffic between the FCoE device and the FC network.
+After processing the traffic once, the FIP snooping filters don't need to filter it again.
 However, intermediate transit switches must support DCB standards to preserve the lossless transport and other CoS characteristics required for FC traffic.